08:55 PM to 08:55 PM

 At Karukudi Temple, the fertility of Lord Shiva is manifested in the energy of the sky.
 This temple is an auspicious place to receive darshan from the sky.
 In ancient times, people worshiped at this temple for the blessings of rainfall.
 Lord Indra worshiped the sky at this temple on the 7th Moon phase on Revati star days.
 It is auspicious to connect with the divine energies at this temple when Revati star day occurs on a Sunday.
 This temple has abundant herbs with healing properties used to treat water related diseases.
 The energy of this temple also produces the ability to heal eye related illnesses.
 On Revati day, abhishekhams are performed with 64 types of holy water, riches and fruits.
 This offering removes any concerns related to one’s ancestry.

-Revati is the softest of all the stars and emits a pure white light.
+Revati nakshatra is the softest of all the nakshatras and emits a pure white light.
 Therefore, it is recommended to offer white articles of clothing or food at this temple.
 A cotton garland, a lamp made of rice dough, towels, coconuts, milk, and white sweets are propitious offerings to invoke the energy of Revati at Karukudi.
 One may also give 27 gifts to the poor as a powerful offering at this temple.
-Those born under Revati star should visit and receive darshan at least once in their life.
+Those born under Revatinakshatrashould visit and receive darshan at least once in their life.
 Those born under a different star may also perform an abhishekham and archana to remove anxiety and fear.

 Burning one of these pillars is like performing a mini fire ritual for that particular star formation.
 For your specific Birthstar, you will be able to connect inwardly to your planet of energetic origin and gain support with the positive aspects that are you.